daxtens/linux/Documentation/dev-tools/kasan.rst

 With ``CONFIG_KASAN_VMALLOC``, KASAN can cover vmalloc space at the cost of greater memory usage.
-Currently, this is supported on x86, riscv, s390, and 32-bit powerpc.
+Currently, this is supported on x86, riscv, s390, and powerpc.

-It is optional, except on 32-bit powerpc kernels with module support, where it is required.
+It is optional, except on 64-bit powerpc kernels, and on 32-bit powerpc kernels with module support, where it is required.

 This works by hooking into vmalloc and vmap and dynamically allocating real shadow memory to back the mappings.